enstn/Rust_Hangman/README.md

 ________________________________________________________________________

-## to be fixed
+## bugs / to be fixed eventually

-- sometimes has error when already guessed char is put in
+- [ ] sometimes has error when already guessed char is put in
-- can not handle uppercase inputs
+- [ ] can not handle uppercase inputs
+- [x] user cannot see previous attempts

 ## idea dump for things i might add